History of metallurgy in the Indian subcontinent: Copper

 Copper and its alloys were also used to create copper-bronze images such as Buddhas or Hindu/Mahayana Buddhist deities.
 Xuanzang also noted that there were copper-bronze Buddha images in Magadha.
 In Varanasi, each stage of the image manufacturing process is handled by a specialist.

 Other metal objects made by Indian artisans include lamps.
 Copper was also a component in the razors for the tonsure ceremony.

 One of the most important sources of history in the Indian subcontinent are the royal records of grants engraved on copper-plate grants (tamra-shasan or tamra-patra).
 Because copper does not rust or decay, they can survive indefinitely.
 Collections of archaeological texts from the copper-plates and rock-inscriptions have been compiled and published by the Archaeological Survey of India during the past century.
 The earliest known copper-plate known as the Sohgaura copper-plate is a Maurya record that mentions famine relief efforts.
 It is one of the very few pre-Ashoka Brahmi inscriptions in India.

 Brass

 Brass was used in Lothal and Atranjikhera in the 3rd and 2nd millennium BCE.
-Brass and probably zinc was also found at Taxila in 4th to 3rd century BCE contexts.
+Brass and probably zinc was also found at Takshashila in 4th to 3rd century BCE contexts.

 Gold and silver

 The deepest gold mines of the Ancient world were found in the Maski region in Karnataka.
 There were ancient silver mines in northwest India.
-Dated to the middle of the 1st millennium BCE. gold and silver were also used for making utensils for the royal family and nobilities.the royal family wore costly fabrics that were made from gold and silver thin fibres embroidered or woven into fabrics or dress.
+Dated to the middle of the 1st millennium BCE. gold and silver were also used for making utensils for the royal family and nobilities the royal family wore costly fabrics that were made from gold and silver thin fibres embroidered or woven into fabrics or dress.